SideWaters/sql50-/readme.txt

-this is a git test
 Git is a distributed version control system.
-Git is free software.
+Git is free software distributed under the GPL.